chaudhryjunaid/setup-macos/README.md

 # setup-macos
-Some shell scripts and an ansible playbook to setup macos for developers.
-For setting up a new system, please see the README at  [https://github.com/chaudhryjunaid/setup-apple-silicon-mac].
+A ready-to-use ansible playbook to setup macos for general software development.
+This playbook should be used as an adjunct to the readme at: [https://github.com/chaudhryjunaid/setup-apple-silicon-mac].

 ## Requirements
 For macos 13 Ventura or later.